Venezuela's Maduro sits down with opposition

 International moderation

-The meeting was attended by designated mediators including Papal envoy Monsignor Claudio Maria Celli, former Colombian President and UNASUR (Union of South American Nations) Secretary General Ernesto Samper, and former heads of state from Panama, the Dominican Republic and Spain.
+The meeting was attended by designated mediators, including Papal envoy Monsignor Claudio Maria Celli, former Colombian President and UNASUR (Union of South American Nations) Secretary General Ernesto Samper, and former heads of state from Panama, the Dominican Republic and Spain.

 Celli said that the Pope was monitoring Venezuela's situation carefully.

-"We know that peace is Pope Francis' main worry, the peace for all people," he said, adding that peace cannot be achieved through violence.
+"We know that peace is Pope Francis' main worry, peace for all people," he said.

 "There is always another solution.
 Violence only creates more violence.
-Today we need to find paths, that although hard, will lead to lasting peace."
+Today we need to find paths, that although hard, will lead to lasting peace," he said.

+The US State Department announced on Monday it will send diplomat Thomas Shannon to Caracas to demonstrate "support for the ongoing dialogue process."
+Shannon will stay through Wednesday to meet with senior officials and other leaders.

-The parties will reconvene on November 11.
+The parties will meet again on November 11.